willosof/node-barco-eventmaster/README.md

  – This API changes the content of a screen destination by putting background and layers in it.

-`changeAuxContent(auxDestIndex, name, pvwLastSrcIndex, pgmLastSrcIndex, cb)`
+`changeAuxContent(auxDestIndex, pvwLastSrcIndex, pgmLastSrcIndex, cb)`

  – This API changes the source in the Aux destinations.

+`changeAuxContentName(auxDestIndex, name, pvwLastSrcIndex, pgmLastSrcIndex, cb)`

+ – This API changes the source in the Aux destinations.
+ - and change the name of that aux

 `freezeDestSource(type, id, screenGroup, mode, cb)`